huntforhomesaz/cleanout2closing-site/content/pages/service-out-of-state-owners.md

 - An attorney or licensed fiduciary is involved and expects reasonable care of the property.
 - You want your property decisions to make sense later if anyone asks questions.

-I organize the property side in a way that makes your attorney or fiduciaryâ€™s job easier.
+I organize the property side in a way that makes your attorney or fiduciary's job easier.

 ---